 The ratio between fixed and variable labor costs determines how well you can respond to fluctuations in business.
 Many restaurants have too many fixed costs, which means they still spend a lot of money on staff during quiet periods.
-In this article, you'll learn how to monitor and adjust this ratio monthly.
+You need to monitor and adjust this ratio monthly.

 What are fixed versus variable labor costs?